zecarlos1957/LearnOS/README.md

 an operating system from scratch.
 If you are interested in this area, and want to participate, be Welcome.
     You can participate by opening a new branch and a Pull Requeste.
+To build on Windows:
+      Double click WinBuild.bat in the root directory